hellflame/argparse/README.md

 #### 1. File type

-You can check file's existence before read it, and tell if it's a valid file, etc. [eg is here](examples/customzed-types/main.go)
+You can check file's existence before read it, and tell if it's a valid file, etc. [example](examples/customzed-types/main.go)

 Though the return type is still a `string` , but it's more garanteed to use the argument as what you wanted